-The Tenant Fee Ban Act, first introduced in June 2019, now effects all residential landlords in England.
+The Tenant Fee Ban Act, first introduced in June 2019, now affects all residential landlords in England.
 This is a new piece of legislation that landlords can’t afford to ignore, those that do risk a large fine.

 Being a landlord is tough.
 There is a lot of demand for rental accommodation in London, but there are also challenges to overcome.
-For many London landlords, the biggest issue they face is dealing with changing regulations.
+For many Central London landlords, the biggest issue they face is dealing with changing regulations.

 What is the Tenant Fee Ban?